Angelarae63/stock.photos/README.md

-# stock.photos
+# fiber.gallery
-A stock photos site with unique photos
+A stock photo site
-I haven't decided exactly what type of photos...maybe just favorites.
+Fiber related photos for the yarn obsessed.
 From RadDevon: https://raddevon.com/articles/10-great-web-development-learning-project-ideas/